01mf02/computers-spaceflight/src/Acknow.md

 At each site individuals opened doors for me and found office space where none was available.
-I want to especially thank Wanda Thrower of Johnson Space Center, Bob Sheppard of Marshall \pagebreakon{xii} Flight Center, Harriet Brown and Mike Konjevich of Kennedy Space Center, and Andrew Danni of the Jet Propulsion Laboratory for their hospitality.
+I want to especially thank Wanda Thrower of Johnson Space Center, Bob Sheppard of Marshall Space \pagebreakon{xii}
+Flight Center, Harriet Brown and Mike Konjevich of Kennedy Space Center, and Andrew Danni of the Jet Propulsion Laboratory for their hospitality.
 Frank Penovich of Kennedy was especially helpful in obtaining a tour of the Shuttle facilities.